AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ![The results of a query to show the number of distinct physical partitions for each logical partition.](../images/use-cases/logical-and-physical-partition-count.png)

-This means that the number of input batches does not necessarily match the number of output batches.
-The system determines the most efficient way to batch and store the data in the data lake.
+These results demonstrate that the number of input batches does not necessarily match the number of output batches, as the system determines the most efficient way to batch and store the data in the data lake.

 The following example uses a different dataset to illustrate this point.